 Although there are countless others, these are some of the places you'll definitely want to check out:

-- Capitol State Forest – countless hiking trails, mesmerizing waterfalls, and Mima mounds can be found at this forest
+- Capitol State Forest – Countless hiking trails, mesmerizing waterfalls, and Mima mounds can be found in this forest.

-- Sawtooth National Forest – dramatic terrain shifts make this this mountainside forest a popular recreational spot
+- Sawtooth National Forest – Dramatic terrain shifts make this mountainside forest a popular recreational spot.

 Best time to go on a road trip from Seattle to Yellowstone National Park

 There is definitely a right and wrong time to do a road trip from Seattle to Yellowstone National Park.
 On top of the long trip, you'll have to account for the unique weather conditions in the park itself.

 The preserves and forests along the way can be enjoyed any time of year, although heavy snowfall can potentially close off certain areas.